dd9jn/rfc4880bis/rfc4880bis.md

 This document defines the uncompressed point format for ECDSA and ECDH and a custom compression format for certain curves.
-The point is encoded in the Multiprecision Integer (MPI) format.
+The point is encoded in the Simple Octet String (SOS) format.

-For an uncompressed point the content of the MPI is:
+For an uncompressed point the content of the SOS is:

     B = 04 || x || y